-Providing several types of restaurant training with over 30 years of real kitchen and management experience to all Hawaii.
+Providing several types of restaurant training with over 30 years of real kitchen and management experience to Oahu and all Hawaii.
 We help foodservice facilities attain a high standard of food safety.

 According to the 2016 National Restaurant Association Forecast, the restaurant industry is projected to provide a record 14.4 million jobs this year, and the momentum continues into the next decade.
 Specifically, jobs that combine food preparation and service are projected to rise more than 15 percent between 2016 and 2026, a gain of 504,000 positions.
 Last year, two in five restaurant operators said they plan to devote more resources to employee training.
 After all, great employees are informed employees.